-Despite facing numerous evolving and ongoing challenges over the last few years, the automotive industry has kept its eyes on the future.
+Despite facing plenty of evolving challenges over the last few years, the automotive industry has always managed to keep its eyes on the future.

-With this momentous shift on the horizon, auto dealers need to balance serving today’s buyers and preparing their dealership for future electric vehicle sales, including training for their sales, service and F&I departments.
-Selling electric cars should not be all that different from normal car sales, but it is important to be prepared.
+With this momentous shift already visible over the horizon, auto dealers need to balance helping today’s buyers and preparing their dealership for future electric vehicle sales – including important training for their sales, service and F&I departments.

 In this blog post, we’ll examine the three ways dealers of today can prepare to serve tomorrow’s EV buyers, including: